McCubo/lwc_dev/README.md

 Useful things and tests related to Apex, LWC, Aura development.

 You have the freedom to copy and redistribute it, with or without modifications, either commercially or non-commercially.

+## Trailhead Projects
+- Build a Visualforce App with the Lightning Design System
 ## Authors

 - [@mccubo](https://www.github.com/mccubo)